Promoting work–life balance

 We have put in place the necessary framework to ensure that employees can work without coming in to the office, and this has particularly enabled employees facing time limitations due to childcare and aging family care to make maximum use of the periods of time when they are best able to work.
 Also, we believe that allowing each individual to select the location which they can most effectively work from will lead to increased productivity, and therefore in fiscal 2017 we launched a remote work trial at four group companies.
-As a result, around 1,000 people from around 70 departments who had not yet used the remote work system tried it out, experiencing first–hand the effects of remote work and re–evaluating the idea that work involves coming into the office.
+Remote work is growing in popularity.
+By fiscal 2018, more than 2,000 employees had taken advantage of the system, demonstrating the benefits of remote work.

 Initiatives to reduce overtime work